-The push will debut this month, sometime before Fox’s new season kicks off on Labor Day.
-Joe Earley, who was named executive vice president, marketing and communications for Fox Broadcasting last year, plans to unveil the campaign to Fox affiliate-marketing professionals gathered this week in Orlando, Fla., for the annual Fox Promotions Executive Conference.
+The push will debut this month, sometime before Fox's new season kicks off on Labor Day.
+Joe Earley, who was named executive VP, marketing and communications for Fox Broadcasting Co. last year, plans to unveil the campaign to Fox affiliate marketing pros gathered this week in Orlando for the annual Fox Promotions Executive Conference (FPEC).

-The “unifying campaign,” as Earley called it, includes graphics, back plates, transitions, night opens and color palettes, with a dedicated color for each show.
-It will tie into everything from primetime series to sports and, perhaps most important, local stations throughout their day, according to Nick Belperio, senior VP of marketing at Fox Broadcasting.
+The “unifying campaign,” as Earley calls it, includes graphics, back plates, transitions, night opens and color palettes, with a dedicated color for each show.
+It will tie into everything from primetime series to sports, and perhaps most importantly, local stations throughout their day, according to Nick Belperio, senior VP of marketing at Fox Broadcasting.

-Earley and Belperio both emphasized the importance of the affiliates’ role in this initiative -- and to the network in general.
-“We rely on these stations in a way other nets don’t,” Belperio said.
+Earley and Belperio both emphasize the importance of the affiliates' role in this initiative—and to the network in general.
+“We rely on these stations in a way other nets don't,” Belperio says.

-“FPEC is just sort of a change in direction for marketing,” Earley said.
-“Some previous heads of marketing felt that affiliates need to conform to the network.
+“FPEC is just sort of a change in direction for marketing,” Earley says.
+“Some previous heads of marketing felt affiliates need to conform to the network.
 I truly believe they are the network.

-Fox executives will be on hand at FPEC to workshop how to incorporate the collateral, which includes custom graphics for local outlets.
-“Now we can have one look through the day, so if you’re watching Fox 11 in L.A. or Fox 5 in New York, it doesn’t change when you get to 8 o’clock,” Earley said.
+Fox execs will be on hand at FPEC to workshop how to incorporate the collateral, which includes custom graphics for local outlets.
+“Now we can have one look through the day, so if you're watching Fox 11 in L.A. or Fox 5 in New York, it doesn't change when you get to 8 o'clock,” Earley says.

 Belperio expects record attendance for FPEC this year, with about 180 markets represented during three days at the Walt Disney World Swan resort.
-He intentionally keeps the individual meetings small “so people can get up, interrupt, talk about it, have a meaningful meeting,” he said.
+He intentionally keeps the individual meetings small, “so people can get up, interrupt, talk about it, have a meaningful meeting,” he says.

 The three-day event is a six-figure endeavor, and the network foots the bill.
-“It’s expensive but worth it,” Belperio said.
+“It's expensive but worth it,” Belperio says.